jaminologist/golang-meetup-map/README.md

 You can see the site up and running here: https://jaminologist.github.io/golang-meetup-map/

+# NOW DEPRECATED
+Turns out, this already exists on Meetup.com.
+[Go Meetup Map on Meetup](https://www.meetup.com/pro/go/) I was planning on using the Meetup API to automatically update this map with scheduled runs.
+However, I'd essentially be recreating the above.
+I'll keep the repo open as it was fun to make, but there won't be anymore updates.

+Everything below this is how the Readme was before deprecation.

 ## How To Contribute?

 If you have a meetup that you want to add to the Map, simply open a pull request and add it to the [meetups.csv](docs/meetups.csv) file located in the docs folder.